dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/note.md

 # DSNote

-The `DSNote` class represents a note, which contains a key and content.
+The `Note` class represents a note, which contains a key and content.

 ## Definition